statcourses/dsEssex/README.md

 # Overview

-This R package provides datasets, functions, and objects that can be used for teaching Data Science (DS) to students with no or poor statistical and/or programming backgrounds.
-This is originally created to aid the delivery of the [MSc Applied Data Science](https://www.essex.ac.uk/courses/pg01389/1/msc-applied-data-science) and [MSc Data Science and its Applications](https://www.essex.ac.uk/courses/pg01404/1/msc-data-science-and-its-applications) at the University of Essex, United Kingdom.
-However, it can be also used for teaching data science to undergraduate students in Statistics and Data Science programmes.
+This R package provides datasets, case-studies, functions, and exercises that can be used for teaching Data Science to students with no/little statistical and/or programming backgrounds.
+This is originally created to facilitate the delivery of the [MSc Applied Data Science](https://www.essex.ac.uk/courses/pg01389/1/msc-applied-data-science) and [MSc Data Science and its Applications](https://www.essex.ac.uk/courses/pg01404/1/msc-data-science-and-its-applications) at the University of Essex, United Kingdom.
+However, it can be also used for teaching R programming and data science to both undergraduate and postgraduate students in other Data Science programmes.

 # System Requirements

 ## Hardware requirements

-Most of the standard computers should work well with the `dsEssex` R package.
+The `dsEssex` R package should be smoothly installed and working well with most of the standard computers.

 ## Software requirements